conarwelsh/nettuts-laravel4-and-backbone/readme.md

 	})
 	->where('path', '.*');

 > Note: Note: keep in mind the '/' before {path?}.
-If that slash is there, it will be required in the URL, sometimes this is desired and sometimes not.
+If that slash is there, it will be required in the URL (with the exception of the index route), sometimes this is desired and sometimes not.